 This opportunity of visualizing your existing pipeline, coupled with the historical development of your pipeline enables you 'guesstimate' or estimate what growth will look like in months to come.

 Therefore, the qualified sales pipeline is one of the highly important metrics you will need to track if you are scaling.
+Using SaaS CRM software helps you to identify new sales opportunities to improve LVR.

 7. CAC Payback Period